 Figure 8.
 2D maps of the different terms in Eq.
-15 for the neutral case.
-The different lines stand for the different terms and each column is a different position: 1, 5 and 8 diameters downstream.
-The values are scaled by the maximum TKE in the FFOR at the given x position.
+(15) for the neutral case.
+The different rows stand for the different terms, and each column is a different position: 1, 5 and 8 D downstream.
+The values are scaled by the maximum k_x in the FFOR at the given x position.